nshe-scs/public-eso-proxy/README.md

 | Example Museum | museum-example | docker auto-assigned private IP | 49154->1812     |
 | Example Cafe   | cafe-example   | docker auto-assigned private IP | 49155->1812     |

-The constiuents are each registered by the eSO in Federation Manager as seperate organizations, with 2 SP (hotspot) RADIUS entries.
+The constituents are each registered by the eSO in Federation Manager as seperate organizations, with 2 SP (hotspot) RADIUS entries.
 So for Organization `Example City`:

 | SP (hotspot) RADIUS friendly name | IP and port
 |-----------------------------------|---------------|
 | city-example west                 | a.b.c.d:49152 |
 | city-example east                 | w.x.y.z:49152 |

-... and for `Example County`:
+... and for `Example Museum`:

 | SP (hotspot) RADIUS friendly name | IP and port   |
 |-----------------------------------|---------------|